 In fact, this undead type could be developed as a racial template and has in the 3rd Edition book, Libris Moris, and many homebrews.
 This way, your character could begin the game walking the campaign world as a dread undead.

-Possibly, I may develop a Clerical Domain where one could produce a priest of Crucimigration (Once again, watch our Patreon) who specializes in this rite and can, at any given time, perform it.
+Possibly, we could develop a Clerical Domain where one could produce a priest of Crucimigration who specializes in this rite and can, at any given time, perform it.
 It could be a part of his service to his church following any number of deities or dark powers; any god of death or undeath would do.
 Or possibly this cleric has bent a knee to a more chthonic power akin to an old one who inspires a dark cult that intends to transcend death.

 I’m not as familiar with the Deathless idea, but that is because I’ve spent very little time playing or DMing in Eberron.
 It also seems that after decades of the source material pounding into our heads the idea that undeath equals evil, Wizards of the Coast is trying to think outside of the box they made for themselves and work towards some rather unique philosophy.